spiritedlemon/OOP-GroupAssignment/oop/README.md

 Creating the Assignment:
 We used a program called 'Tiled' to create the maps and then 'Tiled2Unity' to import them.
-This gave us some really nice maps which had collisions rendered on them and was a great starting point for us.
+This gave us some really nice maps which had collisions we had set up in tiled, already rendered on them and was a great starting point for us.
 We used art assets found online including from the LPC(Liberated Pixel Cup).
 None of us are great artists so this seemed like the best thing to do.